gopal-sakshi/testing/src/app/router16/classes/readMe1.md

-- When the shouldReuseRoute method returns true, Angular will not destroy the component tree by firing the ngOnInit and ngOnDestroy hooks – instead the only thing that happens it the router emits new values for the route parameters and other Observables.
+- When the shouldReuseRoute method returns true, Angular will not destroy the component tree by firing the ngOnInit and ngOnDestroy hooks – instead the only thing that happens is the router emits new values for the route parameters and other Observables.
     Therefore, we see the `Detail ID update` but not the `random number`.

 - We could easily solve the random number generation issue by